From cleaning wounds to repelling plague, lavender has a myriad of uses throughout the centuries. It’s now quite a common garden plant in the UK.

 L for Lavender and love?

-Girls in Alpine regions hid sprigs of the plant under the pillows of their beloved to help them think loving thoughts.
+Girls hid sprigs of the plant under the pillows of their beloved to help them think loving thoughts (Binney 2018: 27).
 It possibly explains why newlyweds stuffed lavender into their mattresses to help encourage marital bliss.
+People also give sprigs to newlyweds to bring them luck (Dietz 2020: 126).

 Girls carried the plant to help ward off unwanted advances.
 But married women used it to help inflame their husband’s passions.
-And just to add further confusion, prostitutes also used it to snare customers.
-They believed the plant guarded against cruelty.
-That’s a lot of mixed messages from a single plant…
+And just to add further confusion, sex workers also used it to snare customers.
+They believed the plant guarded against cruelty (Our Herb Garden 2008 – 2022).

 Magickal Uses